 There are a few different ways to propagate a snake plant.
 I’ve actually never propagated mine (yet!) since both of mine are still fairly small.

-One way is through clippings.
 Simply cut one of the leaves (preferably healthy and not too old) near the bottom.
-Fill a jar with water and place the bottom in the water.
+Fill a jar with water and place the bottom of the leaf in the water.
 Put the jar in indirect light and change the water once a week or so.
-Pretty soon it will start to root (similar to the pothos and spider plant) and you can plant it!
-Easy, peasy, right?

 I hope this helps you learn and understand all about snake plant care.
-It truly is a easy, lovely plant to have in your home and ideal for beginners!
+It truly is an easy, lovely plant to have in your home and ideal for beginners!

 As always, thanks so much for reading and please share this with your friends!